Banging Toolbox

 Short-handed shovels that are ideal for handling coal and similar materials.
 The main feature of these shovels are the versatile, flat, square-shaped blades that can dig up more material due to their width and ‘walled’ edges.

-The wide surface also allows you to smoothen gravel surfaces by using the back of the blade.
+The wide surface helps you to smoothen gravel surfaces by using the back of the blade.
 Ideally used in mines, forges, and furnaces.

 3. D-handle shovel